kylegraycar/graycar-consulting/index.markdown

 ### How long will you work with us?

 As long as we're vibin'.
-I typically work on a retainership basis with my clients until it no longer makes sense to.
+I typically work on an ongoing, hourly basis with my clients until it no longer makes sense to.
 I'd recommend we work together for at least a few months in order for us to move beyond the onboarding/orientation phase of a new project and into real value provided.

 ### How many hours per week will you work with us?